 📺 Since this post was published, Oliver gave a talk about many of these concepts at KubeCon 2016.

 From the start, we’ve built our backend as a collection of distributed microservices.
 For an early-stage startup, this architecture is quite unusual; most companies start with a centralised application using well-known frameworks and relational databases.

-But with an ambition to build the best current account in the world and scale it to hundreds of millions of customers, we knew that we had to be the bank with the best technology.
+But with an ambition to build the best current account and business bank accounts in the world and scale it to hundreds of millions of customers, we knew that we had to be the bank with the best technology.
 Daily batch processes, single points of failure, and maintenance windows are not acceptable in a world where customers expect 24x7, always-on access to their money, and where we want to roll out new features in a matter of hours, not months.

 Large internet companies like Amazon, Netflix, and Twitter have shown that single monolithic codebases do not scale to large numbers of users, and crucially large numbers of developers.
 It follows that if we want to operate in many markets, each with unique requirements, we will someday need many teams, each working on different areas of the product.
 These teams need to control their own development, deployment, and scale – without having to co-ordinate their changes with other teams.
 In short, the development process needs to be distributed and decoupled, just like our software.

 With only 3 backend developers at the start, we had to be pragmatic.
 We chose some familiar technologies which took us in the right direction and got on with building a product, knowing “future us” could always change things later.